metno/snap/conventions.md

 # The SNAP source-code

-The snap code is stored in the common directory.
-It will be preprocessed under make and copied to the naccident, volcano and traj directory.
+The snap code is stored in the `src/common` directory.
+It will be preprocessed under make and copied to the `naccident`, `volcano` and `traj` directory.

 ## Code formatting

-* The code should generally use an indent of 2.
-Use ! for comments.
+* The code should generally use an indent of 2
+* Use ! for comments
 * Prefer spaces to tabs
+* Prefer linters (see Tools)

 ## Fortran Guidelines

-* Use as few non-standard functions as possible
+* Avoid compiler specific intrinsics and extensions
+* Target the Fortran 2008 standard
 * Prefer modules to interfaces or implicit imports
 * Use `implicit none` and `private` in all modules